ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Architecture

 \section{Architecture}

-As illustrated in Figure~\ref{fig:framework_architecture}, our ContestTrade multi-agent trading system operates through a structured, dual-stage pipeline, emulating investment firm dynamics.
+As illustrated in Figure~\ref{fig:framework_architecture}, ContestTrade operates through a structured dual-stage pipeline emulating investment firm dynamics.
 The architecture comprises two specialized teams: the Data Team and the Research Team.

-Our framework begins with Data Agents processing raw market data into textual factors.
-A key innovation is our internal contest mechanism, which continuously evaluates and forecasts the performance of each agent.
-The system then constructs an optimized factor portfolio by strategically aggregating the Data Analysis Agents' outputs based on their predicted efficacy.
-This portfolio is then passed to Research Agents, who conduct parallel analyses and enter a second stage of competition.
-From their resulting proposals, a single, actionable asset allocation strategy is synthesized.
-This dual-stage competitive framework, centered on predictive evaluation, ensures that final decisions are guided only by the most robust insights, thereby enhancing adaptivity and filtering out market noise.
+The framework begins with Data Agents processing raw market data into textual factors.
+Our internal contest mechanism evaluates each agent after the corresponding market outcome becomes observable, forecasts near-term utility from past scores, and allocates context or capital accordingly.
+The system constructs an optimized factor portfolio by aggregating outputs with positive predicted efficacy, which is then passed to Research Agents for parallel analysis and a second stage of competition.
+The final portfolio is a Sharpe-weighted ensemble of qualified Research Agent proposals rather than an unconstrained free-form recommendation.
+This dual-stage competitive framework is designed to reduce exposure to persistently noisy agents while preserving diversity across independently generated views.